 Together, we are building the Impact Finance Database (IFD), the world’s most comprehensive database on impact investing.
-Begun in 2014 at the Wharton School, the IFD now houses data on more than 100 of the world’s impact investing funds.
+Begun in 2014 at the Wharton School, the IFD now houses data on nearly 300 of the world’s impact investing funds.

 Our mission is to improve both knowledge and practice in impact investing.
 To fulfill the promise of impact investing, we need rigorous and independent research on the topic that meets the standards of peer-reviewed academic scholarship— research that holds up to scrutiny and offers real insights for investors, fund managers, and enterprises.

 That’s why we are gathering detailed, confidential data on the management, impact goals, financial performance, and legal governance of impact investing funds around the world.

 Words From Our Leaders